 A: Western is a complex organization with multiple identities and symbols, which sometimes hinders our ability to communicate the impact of the University as a whole.
 Establishing a more unified visual identity for Western will strengthen our ability to gain greater recognition for our world-class research and teaching that is making an impact both at home and abroad.

 A: From June to December 2011, in cooperation with Hahn Smith Design, a communications and design firm, we involved faculty, staff, students and alumni in a discussion about Western's visual identity - the logos and words we use to describe the University.
 We conducted online and in-person surveys, workshops and individual interviews with close to 5,000 alumni, donors and friends, more than 3,700 students and approximately 2,000 faculty and staff members.
-For more information on the process please visit the visual identity review website.

 A: There is no plan to change the legal name of the university – The University of Western Ontario, which will continue to appear on diplomas and legal documents.
 However, in all our marketing and promotional materials, websites, and media relations materials, we will be calling ourselves "Western" or alternatively "Western University" when the context requires.
 We will continue to refrain from using the acronym UWO in our communications, as we have for the past 10 years.

 A: Western degrees and diplomas will still bear our legal name – The University of Western Ontario as well as the full coat of arms.
 There is a longer-term plan to have the full coat of arms re-drawn to make it more easily used in digital applications and to reflect the changes made in the "shield" portion of the logo.